Blog

 • Business equipment

-The loan amount is often linked to the estimated market value of the collateral.
-For example, if a car is valued at $8,000, a lender may offer a maximum amount below that value to help manage their risk.
+For example, if a car is valued at $8,000, a lender may offer a loan amount that reflects both the asset value and the borrower’s capacity to repay.

 Pros and cons of secured personal loans